saeed-abdullah/saeed-abdullah.github.io/info/colophon.markdown

 ---

 This websites uses a modified version of [Lanyon][lanyon-theme] theme.
-The typography of the site is inspired from this awesome [interactive guide][tommi-typography] by Tommi Kaikkonen.
+For typography, I borrowed ideas from the awesome [interactive guide][tommi-typography] by Tommi Kaikkonen.

 I use [Jekyll](http://jekyllrb.com) to generate the site.
 It is hosted and published using GitHub pages.
-You can find the content available at [my GitHub account][github-blog].
+You can find the content available in [my GitHub account][github-blog].

 The CSS files of the site, as dertivative work of the Lanyon theme, shares the same MIT license.
 The rest of the content is licensed under